On fundamental aspects of quantum extreme learning machines

 Our work also provides insights for understanding the limitations and advantages of using quantum computational substrate in the context of (classical) ELMs.
-Compared with a back-propagation trained feed-forward network, one major disadvantage of ELMs is the need for a very large number of hidden neurons (e.g. 15680 hidden neurons to learn the MNIST-database of handwritten digits~\cite{de2015comparison}) to achieve a comparable accuracy.
+Compared with a back-propagation trained feed-forward network, one major disadvantage of ELMs is the need for a very large fan-out to achieve a comparable performance.
+For instance, to learn the MNIST-database of handwritten digits with dimension $784$, it requires a fan-out of 20 and 15680 hidden neurons ~\cite{de2015comparison}.
 The number of hidden neurons somewhat corresponds to the number of observables in QELMs, which cannot be efficiently increased by using a quantum computational substrate.
-Hence, for such tasks the number of measurements needs to be of the same magnitude as the number of data features and this limitation may still restrict the performance of QELMs.
+Hence, for such tasks the number of {measurement shots} needs to be of the same magnitude as the number of data features and this limitation may still restrict the performance of QELMs.
 Nevertheless, in this work we showed that the quantum computational substrate can provide additional activation functions which are potentially inefficient for a classical computer, in particular Fourier series consisting of exponentially many modes.
 Consequently, QELMs create opportunities to solve learning tasks, for which common activation functions are not suited.